-5.3 Duration of Presentation
+5.3.- Duration of Presentation

-The oral presentation of each team is 30 minutes.
-The team must allocate the time equitably so that each team member speaks for the same amount of time (+/- 2 minutes).
-Prior to the beginning of the oral round, each team must indicate to the tribunal or Secretary of the Tribunal if available, how it wishes to allocate its 30 minutes among (a) its first oralist, (b) its second oralist, and (c) rebuttal or sur-rebuttal.
+The oral presentation of each team is thirty (30) minutes.
+The team must allocate the time equitably so that each team member speaks for the same amount of time (+/- two (2) minutes).
+Prior to the beginning of the oral round, each team must indicate to the tribunal, how it wishes to allocate its thirty (30) minutes among (a) its first oralist, (b) its second oralist, and (c) rebuttal or sur- rebuttal.
 Time allocated for but not used by one oralist may not be used by another oralist, or in the rebuttal or sur-rebuttal.

-The tribunal may allow teams to exceed the overall time limit so long as neither team is allowed more than forty-five minutes to present its arguments.
+The tribunal may allow teams to exceed the overall time limit so long as neither team is allowed more than forty-five (45) minutes to present its arguments.
 This limit includes the time required to answer questions posed by the tribunal.

-5.4 Argument Outline
+5.4.- Argument Construction